MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     }
     ```

 8. Click **Run** and view the HTTP response content that is returned by your function.
-This reflects the schema expected by Azure Cognitive Search when consuming a skill, in which a response for each document is returned.
+This reflects the schema expected by Azure AI Search when consuming a skill, in which a response for each document is returned.
 In this case, the response consists of up to 10 terms in each document in descending order of how frequently they appear:

     ```
     {